nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Incorrect delete commands to try: `rmdir`, `rmdir X` where the folder `X` does not exist<br>
        Expected: Similar to previous.

+1. Deleting a folder while there is a filter in place for folders
+    1. Prerequisites: Run a search using the `find -folders` command.
+Multiple folders in the filtered list.
+    1. Similar to point 1 but folder that is being deleted must be present in the filtered list

 #### Clearing all folders: `rm -folders`

 1. Clearing all folders